 Benzodiazepines (benzos) are a class of drugs commonly used to treat anxiety because of their sedative effect.
+If you are on a benzodiazepine daily, talk to your doctor before you lower the dose or stop this drug to avoid serious effects.

 Long-term anxiety and depression can be treated with other prescription medications that are designed to manage these conditions for an extended period of time.